davidcala/quest-submissions/Chapter 5.md

 Day 2
-Explain why standards can be beneficial to the Flow ecosystem.
+Explain why standards can be beneficial to the Flow ecosystem. singular way with interacting with contracts, ensures a contract is what it claims to be, marketplace dapps can interact with them with certain expectations

 What is YOUR favourite food?
+Carbonara, only with spaguetti

 Please fix this code (Hint: There are two things wrong):